Mobile App DCF Financial Model (2026 Excel)

 - Exclusive sponsorship deals

-C. One-Time Purchases
+C. PAYG One-Time In-App Purchases

 - Digital goods (stickers, skins, themes)